Desrucker/Sunset-Sunrise/README.md

 ## Credits

-- This application was created by Dominic Rucker for SES141.
+- This application was created by Dominic Rucker.

 - It is powered by [SunriseSunset.io](https://sunrisesunset.io).

+## See it in Action

+You can see the website in action [here](https://desrucker.github.io/Sunset-Sunrise/).